University-Clinic-of-Neuroradiology/bootcamp-website/courses/theoretical_basics/basics.md

 Since we have not given any explicit x- axis values, `pyplot` has used the index of our list for that purpose.

 {: .box-note}
 **Note**: `Pyplot` internally keeps track of state of the plot.
 You as the user only get to see it once you call the `show()` function.
-This way of programming is calles imperative.
+This way of programming is called imperative.
 There is also a different approach to things, which is called object oriented which is used in the underlying workings of `matplotlib`.
 For clarity reasons we will show pyplot first and then expand upon that a bit later.
 To help with understanding, imagine you want to have a cake.
 Imperative style is like calling a baker and describing how you want your cake to look like.
 Object oriented style is like ordering the ingredients and then modifying the soon-to-be-cake yourself until it looks like you want it.

 A simple way to plot something with specific x-values is to have separate lists of x and y values.
 The x-values do not need to be numbers, category names work equally as well.
 Try:
 ```python